Pycomet-zz/escrow-service-bot/README.md

 See the [open issues](https://github.com/Pycomet/EscrowService-Bot/issues) for a list of proposed features (and known issues).
 Here is the shortlisted prospects;

-- More Country Currencies
+- More Country Currencies (Added Successfully!)

-- More Crytocurrencies for trading (For example; Ripplecoin and others)
+- More Crytocurrencies for trading (For example; Ripplecoin and others) (Added Successfully!)

+- User account rating based on previous trades

+- Website to showcase more details information on the bot along with a dashboard to monitor trades

 <!-- CONTRIBUTING -->
 ## Contributing